LLNL/NM-ROM/CORAL_README.txt

 TO TRAIN/GENERATE DATA BY BATCH (SUPPRESSES PLOTS AND OUTPUT):
 1. source nm-rom/bin/activate (source nm-rom/bin/activate.csh for csh shells)
 2. There are generateResults.sh at every subdirectory within notebooks.
-3. If on LC, run 'sbatch generateResults.sh' at any level directory within notebooks to generate all the data and models for LS-ROM and NM-ROM that lies within its path.
-If not on LC, run './generateResults.sh'
+3. 'bsub generateResults.sh' at any level directory within notebooks to generate all the data and models for LS-ROM and NM-ROM that lies within its path.
 NOTE: test_DEIM must be generated before test_predictive.

 TO RUN TRAINING/GENERATE DATA INDIVIDUALLY:
-1. If on LC: mxterm 1 1 440
+1. lalloc 1
-2. source nm-rom/bin/activate
+2. source nm-rom/bin/activate (source nm-rom/bin/activate.csh for csh shells)
 3. In the directory you wish to run files: jupyter nbconvert --to script *.ipynb
 4. In the directory you wish to run files: sed -i '/ipython/d' ./*.py
 5. To suppress plots: sed -i '/plt.show()/d' ./*.py